Updated: June 8, 2026

 Fresh, scratch-cooked meals help nourish healthy children, families and communities — and now, families will have a new way to identify participating programs.

-At our Scratch Cooking Showcase yesterday, ECECD and Southwest Child Care in Albuquerque welcomed local growers and elected officials to unveil the new Scratch Cooking badge, which will identify child care programs preparing fresh, nutritious meals from scratch.
+At our Scratch Cooking Showcase on May 21, 2026, ECECD and Southwest Child Care in Albuquerque welcomed local growers and elected officials to unveil the new Scratch Cooking badge, which will identify child care programs preparing fresh, nutritious meals from scratch.

 The new Scratch Cooking badge will help identify programs that are preparing fresh, nutritious meals and, in the process, strengthening connections with New Mexico growers and producers.